 The main impact of closing an account on your credit is the effect on your utilization ratio.
 By closing an account, you are reducing your total available credit limit, which could increase your overall utilization ratio if you have balances remaining on your other accounts.

-Therefore, if you have balances on any of your other cards, you probably don’t want to close an account that is helping to keep your overall utilization down, as well as helping your ratio of low-utilization to high-utilization accounts.
+Therefore, if you have balances on any of your other cards, you probably don’t want to close an account that is helping to keep your overall utilization down, as well as improving your ratio of low-utilization to high-utilization accounts.

-On the other hand, if you pay down all your other credit cards to 0% utilization, you can close an account without impacting your credit utilization.
+On the other hand, if you pay down all your other credit cards to 0% utilization, you can safely close an account without impacting your credit utilization.

 Many people believe that once an account is closed, it will no longer count toward your credit age.
 However, according to an article by credit expert John Ulzheimer in The Simple Dollar, this is a myth.